tmtsoftware/csw-prototype/loc/README.md

 control which IP address is used.
 If you forget to call this method, there is a chance that the wrong IP address will be advertised (there is often more than one).

+If, for some reason, the wrong IP address is being used by the location service to register services, you can override the IP address by setting the environment variable CSW_HOST to the correct IP address to use.
+This might be necessary if the server has multiple IP addresses and you want to use a specific one that is not chosen automatically.

 IPv6 Addresses
 --------------